thillRobot/projects/carla/using_carla.md

 * install and test ROS_BRIDGE
 * figure out controls for first demo - drive a car        - Pretty Close
 * clean up this document, it is a huge mess - A little better

-* test client on local machine - not in docker - Done
+* test client on local machine - not in docker - Done - Working
+* test client on remote machine - not in docker - Done - Working
-* test client on local machine - in a docker   - Not done
+* test client on local machine - in a docker   - DONE - not working
+* test server on local machine - in a docker - DONE - Working
-* test server on local machine - not in a docker? - not Done
+* test server on local machine - not in a docker - NOT DONE